farynkai/assessmentsApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Login

+Use the following data to log in to the app:
+email: admin@deepersignals.com
+password: password